 - 5. it is on the scope stack of an active schedulable beyond its inherited stack.
-Default Initial Memory Area The initial memory area for a schedulable is default when it is the memory area in which the schedulable was created. - Memory Assignment Rules The rules for when a reference to an object may be saved in another object.
+Default Initial Memory Area The initial memory area for a schedulable is - default when it is the memory area in which the schedulable was created. - Memory Assignment Rules The rules for when a reference to an object may be saved in another object.
 In general, an object created in a memory area may only be stored in the current memory area or a more deeply nested memory area (scoped memory).
 For these rules, instances of @code HeapMemory and ImmortalMemory are equivalent. - Portal A location for storing a reference to an object allocated in an instance of ScopedMemory settable on that instance.
-A portal can be used to pass information between instances of Schedulable executing in a given area. - Scope Stack A sequence of the memory areas an instance of Schedulable has entered, in order of entry, where the first entered is the bottom of the stack and the last entered is the top. - Realtime Task Any task except instances of java.lang.Thread.
+A portal can be used to pass information between instances of Schedulable executing in a given area. - Perennial Memory all memory areas whose contents can be unexceptionally referenced.
+In other words, any memory area can store a reference to an object stored in one of these areas.
+This includes all concrete memory areas in the core package.
+Only memory areas of this type can be a root for a scoped memory. - Primordial Scope An imaginary scope used as the parent for an instance of ScopedMemory which is in use and has been entered directly from a perennial scope.
+It is used distinguish between instances of ScopedMemory area that has no parent because it is not active on any scope stack and one that has no parent because it is the first ScopedMemory area on a scope stack.
+Hence, there is no memory area that corresponds to the primordial scope. - Scope Stack A sequence of the memory areas an instance of Schedulable has entered, in order of entry, where the first entered is the bottom of the stack and the last entered is the top. - Realtime Task Any task except instances of java.lang.Thread.
 Instances of Realtime, AsynchronousBaseEventHandler, InterruptServiceRoutine, and Dispatcher are all realtime tasks.